 Audit Manager - Financial Audit

-Taking the lead for a large central government department or a range of public organisations operating in the same sector, the successful candidate will manage and motivate their financial audit teams to deliver audit work that is both high quality and delivers insight to help improve public services.
+Financial Audit Managers at the NAO take the lead for a large central government department or a range of public organisations operating in the same sector, managing and motivating financial audit teams to deliver audit work that is both high quality and delivers insight to help improve public services.

 Our work auditing £1 trillion of public expenditure and income gives us great insight into how government manages its money.
 Our ambition is to make greater use of this insight to help improve the management of public finances and risks to delivering public services.
 You will work with your Director to draw on the NAO’s knowledge hubs and centres of expertise to identify opportunities to add real value for the organisations in your portfolio.